brecke/boxee-webqueue/README.md

 * Create a demo online (heroku maybe)
 * Style this a bit (comes with Flask demo css)
 * Dequeue video (feature)
+* Apply backbone.js to the queue page
+* On the queue page, make the title less prominent
+* Style the error / flash messages for invalid credentials error
+* Minify javascript and css files